-It’s no secret that stress can have a damaging effect on one’s health.
-The good news is, understanding the relaxation response, may help us to counter it.
+It’s no secret that stress can have a negative effect on our lives.
+The good news is, understanding the relaxation response and utilizing certain tools, may help us to better manage it.

 That said, relaxation is defined as, “a lessening of tension,” which can include relieved muscle tension, a quiet body response, and rebuilt energy resources.
-This outcome is essentially what is referred to as the relaxation response.
+This outcome is what is referred to as the relaxation response.

 “The relaxation response” was first coined by Dr. Herbert Benson of Harvard Medical School.
 According to Dr. Benson, it is “a physical state of deep rest that changes the physical and emotional responses to stress and the opposite of the fight or flight response.”

 Consequently, we won’t elicit the relaxation response by lounging around the house all day or sleeping.
 Instead it involves the use of proper techniques and tools, which will of course help to facilitate calm, endurance and better sleep.

 Stress and the Relaxation Response